zaidsuhail82/brain-tumor-detection/README.md

 | :---: |
 | ![Interface Screenshot](interface_screenshot.jpg) |

-> *Note: Replace the images above by uploading 'interface_screenshot.jpg' to this repository.*

 ---

 ## 👥 The Team
-Developed as a collaborative AI Health Initiative by:
+Developed as an AI Health Initiative by:
 * **Muhammad Zaid Suhail**

 ---